 Punjab government continues crackdown on wheat hoarding

-GUJRANWALA/MANCHANABAD: The Punjab government on Saturday continued its crackdown on smuggling and hoarding of wheat in the province.
+LAHORE: The Punjab government on Saturday continued its crackdown on smuggling and hoarding of wheat in the province, ARY News reported.

-In line with the government’s efforts to tighten the noose against smugglers and hoarders, the Gurjanwala’s local administration led by Assistant Commissioner raided a godown in Nowshera Varkhan.
+In line with the government’s efforts to tighten the noose against smugglers and hoarders, the local administration of the Dera Ghazi Khan recovered 10,000 wheat sacks, while 5,000 wheat bags were recovered from Bahawalnagar and Layyah respectively.

-In the action 5,000 sacks full of wheat were seized and moved to the government’s warehouse, while the godown owners were fined.
+In a separate action in Multan, 20,000 bags full of wheat were seized and the accused were taken into the custody.

-In another action that took place in Manchanabad, 5,000 wheat sacks mixed with sand were recovered from godown.
-According to the AC the sacks were about to be transported to the PASSCO centre
+Punjab’s senior Food Minister Abdul Aleem Khan said the provincial government is taking stern action against the hoarders of wheat and he is monitoring the process by himself.

+Khan ensured that there would be no shortage of wheat in the province.

 Read more: Punjab achieves about 32pc of wheat procurement target: Chohan